JetBrains/jpa-buddy-documentation/dto-generator/dto-generator.md

 ## Lombok Support

-JPA Buddy simplifies the generation of DTOs by providing Lombok support in the most optimal way.
+JPA Buddy simplifies the generation of DTOs by providing Lombok support in the most efficient way.

 For example, when you choose the `All args constructor`, `equals() and hashCode()` and `toString()` options in the DTO generator wizard, JPA Buddy applies **`@Value`** for optimization reasons.